The Impact of Training on Employee Productivity

-Did you know that businesses lose an estimated $37 billion each year from employees not understanding their roles?
+Businesses lose an estimated $37 billion each year due to something completely avoidable: employees not understanding their roles.

-The Society for Human Resources Management (SHRM) Foundation published in 2010 the highly influential report titled “Onboarding New Employees: Maximizing Success”.
-Through their research and report, SHRM advocates that having a formal onboarding process for new employees greatly increases the likelihood for success within the organization.
-Of the organizations surveyed for the report, 60% cite effective onboarding to have improved time to productivity.
+The Society for Human Resources Management (SHRM) Foundation described this finding in a report, which concluded that a formal onboarding process greatly increases new employees’ likelihood of success within the organization.
+Of the organizations surveyed for the report, 60% credited effective onboarding for improved employee time to productivity.

 - Self-Efficacy – understanding where and how to get the resources they need

 - Role Clarity – understanding the responsibilities and expectations of the role

 - Social Integration – understanding who does what and how it relates to their role